mawinkler/playground-one/docs/scenarios/asrm/pm/template-scanning-exception-handling.md

 - `scanner_c1_name.py`: Simply uses name tags on the resources.
 - `scanner_c1_uuid.py`: Automatically creates an unique `uuid`-tag for the resources which need to be assigned manually to the resource before deployment to be compliant.

-The scripts assume, that all exeption are granted and expire after seven days.
+The scripts are located in the `cspm`-directory and assume, that all exeption are granted and expire after seven days.

 ### Prepare